 These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using an appeal to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

-- Overall, we rate the Transpartisan Review Least Biased based on attempts to cover both sides.
-We also rate them MOSTLY FACTUAL for factual reporting due to a lack of transparency, despite proper sourcing and a clean fact check record.
+- Overall, we rate the Transpartisan Review as Least Biased based on attempts to cover both sides.
+We also rate them MOSTLY FACTUAL for factual reporting due to a lack of transparency, despite proper sourcing and a clean fact-check record.

 Bias Rating: LEAST BIASED

 Transpartisan Review (TR), founded by A. Lawrence Chickering and James S. Turner, is an online magazine for transpartisan political belief.
 Akin to Third Way politics and centrism in some respects, transpartisan politics eschews a left or right view and promotes cooperation from all sides; left, right, center, etc., to find solutions instead.
 The editor is Andy Fluke.

 A. Lawrence Chickering and James S. Turner appear to be the owners, but this is not clear.
 The website lacks transparency as it does not disclose how they are funded.

 Analysis / Bias

 The Transpartisan Review holds the position that there can be cooperation between left and right.
 Articles often reflect this, such as this Unite America Responds to the Capitol Riot.
 This story is sourced from the right by Real Clear Politics and the Left by CNN.
 Many of the stories are opinion or analysis pieces, and there is a true effort to represent both sides.
 In 2017, during their initial review by Dennis Kelly, he concluded, “The articles in TR are factual and well-sourced, and the only bias evident is towards the transpartisan belief.”
 In 2021, we see the same consistency and maintain a least biased rating but offer concern due to a lack of transparency.